 Salesforce Training Resources 101: The Basics that You Need to Know

-Summary - Whether you're looking to become a Salesforce expert or just wanting to learn the basics of the platform, you've come to the right place.
-Get the lowdown on everything you need to know when it comes to Salesforce training including career paths, training resources and costs, certifications, and more.
+Summary - Looking to become a Saleforce expert?
+Get the lowdown on what you need to know about becoming an expert on the leading CRM platform, including career paths, training resources and costs, certifications, and more.

 As the business ecosystem continues to transform with the increasing importance given on data, companies and enterprises are paying more and more attention to performance indicators and metrics that will measure their performance, offer a better customer experience, and ultimately, drive business growth and revenue.
 This is where Salesforce knowledge is becoming a handy tool in customer relationship management (CRM).